Cape Town Western Cape, South Africa Travel Guide

 Clear procedures.
 Passport and visa (if required) ready.

-Collect your baggage from the carousel.
+Collect your baggage from the baggage claim.

 Purchase if not pre-arranged at the airport for connectivity.